Wilhelm I: Early life and military career

 The future king and emperor was born Wilhelm Friedrich Louis of Prussia (Wilhelm Friedrich Ludwig von Preußen) in the Kronprinzenpalais in Berlin on 22 March 1797.
 As the second son of Louise of Mecklenburg-Strelitz and Prince Frederick William, himself son of King Frederick William II, Wilhelm was not expected to ascend to the throne.
 His grandfather died the year he was born, at age 53, in 1797, and his father Frederick William III became king.
 He was educated from 1801 to 1809 by Johann Friedrich Gottlieb Delbrück, who was also in charge of the education of Wilhelm's brother, the Crown Prince Frederick William.
 At age twelve, his father appointed him an officer in the Prussian army.

 Wilhelm served in the army from 1814 onward.
 Like his father, he fought against Napoleon I of France during the part of the Napoleonic Wars known in Germany as the Befreiungskriege ("Wars of Liberation", otherwise known as the War of the Sixth Coalition), and was reportedly a very brave soldier.
-He was made a captain (Hauptmann) and won the Iron Cross for his actions at Bar-sur-Aube.
+He was made a captain (Hauptmann) and earned the Iron Cross for his actions at Bar-sur-Aube, although the Prussian Army did not participate in this battle.
 The war and the fight against France left a lifelong impression on him, and he had a long-standing antipathy towards the French.

 In 1815, Wilhelm was promoted to major and commanded a battalion of the 1.
 Garderegiment.
 He fought under Gebhard Leberecht von Blücher at the Battles of Ligny and Waterloo.
 In 1817, he accompanied his sister Charlotte to Saint Petersburg, when she married Emperor Nicholas I of Russia, becoming Empress Alexandra Feodorovna.